If you have lots of money and you are okay with just getting it taken away from you, go ahead and ignore this article.

 How Do I Know if My Personal Insurance Covers Me?

 If it doesn't, stop.
 Immediately.
-Drop any scheduled blocks you might have with anyone, don't do another delivery until you are covered.
+Drop any delivery schedules you have with anyone.
+Don't do another delivery until you are covered.

 I'll say it again: It's THAT serious.